mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 </details>

 ### Dictionary Methods
-- get()	            Returns the value of the specified key
+- get():	            Returns the value of the specified key
-- items()	        Returns a list containing a tuple for each key value pair
+- items():	        Returns a list containing a tuple for each key value pair
-- keys()	        Returns a list containing the dictionary's keys
+- keys():	        Returns a list containing the dictionary's keys
-- values()	        Returns a list of all the values in the dictionary
+- values():	        Returns a list of all the values in the dictionary
-- update()	        Updates the dictionary with the specified key-value pairs
+- update():	        Updates the dictionary with the specified key-value pairs
-- clear()	        Removes all the elements from the dictionary
+- clear():	        Removes all the elements from the dictionary

 ``` python
 a = {"Ali": 33, "John": 25, "Jeff": 58}